-I want to give shoutouts, encouragements, and prayers to you who are ready to give up.
+I want to give a shout-out, encouragement, and send prayers to you who are ready to give up.
 I speak blessings upon you who are contemplating throwing in the towel.
-Are you ready to walk away because God has not removed that thorn in your flesh (that sickness, handicap, weakness, difficulty, relationship or whatever it is that's causing you hardships)?
-I'm praying that you don't quit.
+Are you ready to walk away because God has not removed that thorn in your flesh?
+Are you ready to give up because He has not taken away that sickness, handicap, weakness, difficulty, relationship or whatever it is that’s causing you hardships?
+I’m praying that you don’t quit.

 Would you believe that your suffering is a gift from God?
 What we see as a handicap, hardship, trouble, distress, persecution, or bad breaks are blessings from God that will ultimately draw us closer to Him (2 Cor.
 12:7,10).
 This is God’s way of humbling us.
 His way of getting our attention.

-Let's be honest.
+Let’s be honest.
 If that thorn did not exist, if that problem was not there we probably would have our minds on other things, rather than God.
-Instead of being on our knees communicating with our Heavenly Father, we'd probably be busy doing something else, doing our own thing.
+Instead of being on our knees communicating with and crying out to our Heavenly Father, we’d probably be busy doing something else, doing our own thing.
+I know I would.

 “Because of the extravagance of those revelations, and so I wouldn’t get a big head, I was given the gift of a handicap to keep me in constant touch with my limitations.
 Satan’s angel did his best to get me down; what he in fact did was push me to my knees.”
 (2 Cor.
 12:7b, MSG)

-Now that God has our attention now what?
+Now that God has our attention, now what?
 Appreciate the gift and the Giver.
-Let us be comforted and encouraged by Jesus’ Words “My grace (My favor and loving-kindness and mercy) is enough for you” (2 Cor.
+Let us be comforted and encouraged by Jesus’ words “My grace (My favor and loving-kindness and mercy) is enough for you” (2 Cor.
 12:9, AMP).
-God's grace is sufficient (more than enough!) for what we're facing.
+God’s grace is sufficient (more than enough!) for what we’re facing.
 His grace is keeping us, enabling us to bear difficulties.
-God's grace is enabling us to stand when we should be in a corner somewhere losing our minds.
+God’s grace is empowering us to stand when we should be in a corner somewhere losing our minds.

 My sister, let Christ take over.
 I’m praying that you rest only in His strength, peace, and love.
-Now, may the God of all grace, who has called us to His eternal glory through Christ Jesus, (after we have suffered a while) He will personally restore, support, establish, strengthen, and settle us.
+Now may the God of all grace who has called us to His eternal glory through Christ Jesus, give you rest.
+After we have suffered a while, He will personally restore, support, establish, strengthen, and settle us.
 To Him be the glory and the dominion forever and ever (1 Pet.
 5:10-11).
-Amen.

 I just let Christ take over!
 And so the weaker I get, the stronger I become.
 (2 Cor.
 12:10, MSG)